vkolev/flask-template/README.md

 Models
 ------

-An example User model is provided in app/models.py for a SQL database like SQLite you will to add the following table:
+An example User model is provided in app/models.py.
+For SQL database like SQLite you will have to add the following table:

     CREATE TABLE user (
         id INTEGER NOT NULL,